djannot/ecs-401/lb/lb.md

 ### SSL configuration

+In this section, we'll add SSL encryption to your Brocade Load Balancer configuration.
+Your new NGNIX will listen requests at port 443, it will offload the SSL complexity, and it will redirect them to the ECS nodes, port 9020.

 ![NGNIX - S3 SSL Load balancing](ngnix_2.jpg)

+**Configuration tasks**

 - Create a `/root/nginx/ssl` directory
 - Create a certificate for the Common Name **.lb.vlab.local*